evie-lau/Unifi-gateway-wpa-supplicant/README.md

 Instructions to [extract certs for newish BGW210](https://github.com/mozzarellathicc/attcerts)

 ## Install wpa_supplicant on the UXG-Lite
 SSH into your UXG-Lite.

+> Unlike all my other Unifi devices, my SSH private key didn't work with my username, but worked with the `root` user instead.
+Or user + password defined in `Settings` -> `System` -> `Advanced` -> `Device Authentication`.

-It runs Debian, so we can install the `wpasupplicant` package.
+The UXG-Lite runs Debian, so we can install the `wpasupplicant` package.
 ```
 > apt-get install wpasupplicant
 ```